enatsek/Debian-Ubuntu/README.md

 - AGT-NginxOnUbuntu: Installing and configuring Nginx on Ubuntu server.
 With sample configuration and SSL support.

-- AGT-SystemdOnUbuntu: Basic systemd tutorial.
+- SystemdOnDebianUbuntu: Basic systemd tutorial.

-- AGT-DebPackagingOnUbuntu: A basic tutorial about creating and using .deb packages.
+- DebPackagingOnDebianUbuntu: A basic tutorial about creating and using .deb packages.

 - AGT-FirewallOnUbuntu: Basic UFW (Uncomplicated Firewall) tutorial.